oslokommune/oslonokkelen-keychain-push/readme.md

 any of those are missing and print instructions on how to install them.

 ### :oslonokkelen-keychain-push-protobuf
 Protobuf messages used in the api.
 Gradle tasks for compiling `.proto` to `.java`.
+Our documentation embeds the protobuf so please remember to re-generate the docs after updating the protobuf api.

 ### :oslonokkelen-keychain-push-client
-Kotlin client.
+Kotlin client not tied to a specific http client implementation.
+You can either use the `oslonokkelen-keychain-push-client-ktor` implementation for Ktor or provide your own implementation of `OslonokkelenKeychainPushClient` if you want to use a different http client.

 ### :oslonokkelen-keychain-push-client-ktor
-Kotlin / Ktor client.
+Kotlin / Ktor client implementation.